Sustainability Site

 Collection Amount of Gunpla Runners

-Promoting the recycling of Gashapon capsules
+Promoting the recycling of Gashapon® capsules

 The Bandai Namco Group has collected and recycled Gashapon capsules since 2006.
 In 2021, Bandai, Bandai Namco Amusement, and Bandai Logipal jointly started Gashapon Capsule Recycling, an initiative to further expand these recycling efforts.
-(Amount collected in fiscal 2023: approximately 42 tons)
+(Amount collected in fiscal 2024: approximately 47 tons)

 The collected empty capsules are turned into pellets (recycled pellets), which are the raw materials for capsules, and then they are mixed with ordinary pellets (virgin pellets) to form the capsules.
-At present, recycled pellets account for about 20% of new capsules.
+At present, recycled pellets account for about 40% of new capsules.

 A diagram providing an overview of Gashapon capsule recycling.